jaimergp/easymecp/README.md

 ### Restarting jobs

 If the calculation does not converge before reaching `max_steps`, you might want to extend it.
-It's simple: take the latest geometry you like (last one is always in the file `geom`, but you can create another if you want), and relaunch `mecpsh --geom <your_geometry>`.
+It's simple: take the latest geometry you like (last one is always in the file `geom`, but you can create another if you want), and relaunch `mecpy --geom <your_geometry>`.
 Since the `JOBS` folder is automatically renamed to `JOBS1`, `JOBS2`, etc, you won't lose your files.